spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/tutorials-and-howtos/how-to-incrementally-import-products-with-spryker-middleware-powered-by-alumio.md

 template: howto-guide-template
 ---

-This document describes how to make incremental import of products that have recently been updated.
-Following the described procedure, you can import products updates that are maximum 1 day old.
+This document describes how to import products that have recently been updated.
+Following the described procedure, you can import only products that have been updated maximum one day ago.

 To run the incremental import of products, follow this steps.

+## 1. Configure the Spryker Middleware Powered by Alumio connection with Akeneo PIM and SCCOS

+If you create the new configuration, follow the procedure described in [Configure the Spryker Middleware Powered by Alumio connection with Akeneo PIM and SCCOS](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-smpa-connection-with-akeneo-pim-and-sccos.html).
+If you update the existing configuration, skip this step and go to [3.
+Create an incoming configuration](#3-create-an-incoming-configuration)

+## 2. Configure data mapping between Akeneo and SCCOS
+If you create the new configuration, follow the procedure described in [If you create the new configuration, follow the procedure described in](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-data-mapping-between-akeneo-and-sccos.html).
+If you update the existing configuration, skip this step and go to [3.
+Create an incoming configuration](#3-create-an-incoming-configuration).

-## 1. Create an incoming configuration
+## 3. Create an incoming configuration

 1. In Spryker Middleware powered by Alumio, go to **Connections -> Incoming** and click the + sign.
 2. In *Name*, enter the name of your configuration.
 As you are entering the name, the identifier will be populated automatically based on the name.